hpi-sam/dps.training_k/frontend/README.md

 The interactive K-dPS website which displays the backend information.
 For the simulation logic see backend.

+For general information on the project like e.g. licensing information or future plans, see the [Project README](../README.md).

 ## Project Setup

 ### Recommended IDE Setups